 Our goal in highlighting these prevalent real estate investor costs is to show that a fantastic DSCR ratio does not mean automatic success.
 It is important to consider a complete picture of your debt obligations before obtaining a DSCR loan.
 If you think you are ready to apply for a DSCR loan, keep reading for requirements and what to look for in a DSCR lender.

-If you are using a DSCR loan to purchase a vacation rental, the DSCR calculation does not take into consideration all of the furniture you have to buy for the property.
+If you are using a DSCR product to purchase a vacation rental, the DSCR calculation does not take into consideration all of the furniture you have to buy for the property.
 Not to mention the dishes, bedding, electronics, etc. needed to get a vacation rental property up and running.

 Our goal in highlighting these prevalent real estate investor costs is to show that a fantastic DSCR ratio does not mean automatic success.
 It is important to consider a complete picture of your debt obligations before obtaining a DSCR loan.
 There are also some scenarios where a DSCR loan will not be a good fit.
 We'll get into that in the next section and then if you think you are ready to apply for a DSCR loan, we'll discuss the requirements and what to look for in a DSCR lender.

-A DSCR loan is a powerful tool for real estate investors looking to build a portfolio of investment properties.
+Debt-Service Coverage Ratio is a powerful tool for real estate investors looking to build a portfolio of investment properties.
 However, DSCR loans are not ideal for everyone.
 Here are some examples of when you would not use a DSCR loan:

 DSCR Loans can only be used to purchase an investment property.
 For your primary residence, you should stick with conventional mortgages.